 LFTs are indicated because hepatic dysfunction is common in severe iron poisoning.
 The liver is the first organ outside of the GI tract to receive a large iron load, which enters through the portal blood supply.

-Electrolyte measurements and renal function tests assist in calculation of the anion gap (see the Anion Gap calculator) and detection of electrolyte abnormalities and the presence of prerenal azotemia.
-Iron toxicity is one of the causes of acidosis with an increased anion gap, as noted in the mnemonic MUDPILES (M-methanol; U-uremia; D-diabetic ketoacidosis, alcoholic ketoacidosis; P-paraldehyde, phenformin; I-iron, isoniazid; L-lactic [ie, carbon monoxide, cyanide]; E-ethylene glycol; S-salicylates).
+Electrolyte measurements and kidney function tests assist in calculation of the anion gap (see the Anion Gap calculator) and detection of electrolyte abnormalities and the presence of prerenal azotemia.
+Iron toxicity is one of the causes of acidosis with an increased anion gap, as noted in the mnemonic MUDPILES:

 Iron tablets remain radiopaque for a few hours postingestion, and may be visible on a kidneys, ureters, bladder (KUB) film.
 However, the absence of radiopacities does not rule out a significant or even potentially lethal ingestion.

-In dialysis patients, who routinely receive parenteral iron conjunction with erythropoiesis-stimulating agents for treatment of anemia, recent evidence suggests that measurement of liver iron content with magnetic resonance imaging (MRI) may be a valuable surrogate marker for total body iron.
-However, while these findings challenge the current reliance on transferrin saturation and serum ferritin levels as markers of iron load, the clinical relevance of MRI for this patient population remains to be determined.[15]
+MRI measurement of liver iron has also been suggested as a surrogate marker for total body iron in dialysis patients, who routinely receive parenteral iron in conjunction with erythropoiesis-stimulating agents for treatment of anemia.
+However, while these findings challenge the current reliance on transferrin saturation and serum ferritin levels as markers of iron load, the clinical relevance of MRI for this patient population remains to be determined.[10]

 Assume that symptomatic patients are hypovolemic.
-Administer vigorous volume therapy with isotonic crystalloids (eg, normal saline, LR solution) in 20 mL/kg boluses to attain and maintain hemodynamic stability.
+Administer vigorous volume therapy with isotonic crystalloids (eg, normal saline, lactated Ringer solution) in 20 mL/kg boluses to attain and maintain hemodynamic stability.
 Give supplemental oxygen.

 Gastric lavage with a large-bore orogastric tube may remove iron from the stomach.
 Ideally, lavage should be performed 1-2 hours postingestion, although later use may be appropriate if evidence of iron products in the stomach is observed on a radiograph.
-However, iron has a gelatinous texture and may be difficult to remove by lavage.
-Whole-bowel irrigation may be used in patients with a radiopacity on kidneys, ureters, bladder (KUB) plain radiographs, until the radiopacity clears.
+However, iron has a gelatinous texture and may be difficult to remove.

 Consultation with a toxicologist is recommended.
 Obtain a gastroenterology consultation for patients who have large iron bezoars.
 Transfer patients if intensive care or deferoxamine is not available locally.